Picking up from last time –

 The point is, I wouldn’t call this one a win.

-Also, my poor composer got some notes he probably wouldn’t have had he had more time…
+Also, my poor composer got some notes he probably wouldn’t have gotten had he had more time to perfect things…

 I just didn’t understand the dynamic!
-I thought he’d write everything without me, and I’d just fill in words.
-(Sorry, I know I’ve said that.)
+I thought he’d write everything without me, and I’d just fill in words, because I’d only worked with one other person, and the dynamic started very much to lean that way that none of my opinions mattered, so I just thought that’s what would happen here.
+(Sorry, I know I’ve said that.
+I just – gah!)
 I knew nothing.
 Blah blah blah.
 Excuses.

 The point is, I’m really sorry.
 And I told him that.
 A lot.
-Probably too much.
+Probably maybe even too much.
 Sigh.
 Again.
 So much sighing in these, right?

 Yet again, I didn’t go out to the BMI bar.
 How could I when there’s no reason to show my face?

-I was *determined* not to let the same thing happen in the third assignment – which is where I’ll pick up next time.
+I was *determined* not to let the same thing happen in the third assignment (happy spoiler alert: it doesn’t) – which is where I’ll pick up next time.